Mehdi-sellam/Applications/README.md

-Database Application (from scratch) for managing video game sales and rentals within an IT gadgets store.
+Database Application (from scratch) for managing video game sales and rentals within an IT gadgets store on MS Access.

 Utilised SQL for efficient data management and developed a user-friendly interface.